shivamshekhar/chat-app-backend/README.md

 ### Short Term

-* Implement a SQL database to persist data, instead of keeping them in in-memory maps.
 * Made a frontend web client for this server.
 * Implement more functionality like adding a friend/contact, etc.
 * Improve the auth and session token logic and make it more secure.
+* Improve long polling logic to make it work in cluster mode.

 ### Long Term

-* Deploy this code on an AWS instance.
 * Make an android client.
 * Reformat the code, and use Typescript instead of NodeJS.
+* Introduce clustering to run multiple processes.

 ## Author